A Joint Model for IT Operation Series Prediction and Anomaly Detection: The Proposed Model

 \subsection{Normality Confidence Weighting}

-Spectral residual (SR) analysis is a traditional processing tool in signal processing.
-It has been shown useful in identifying salient/irregular patterns in 1D or 2D signals~\cite{cvpr07:hou}.
-In recent work~\cite{Ren2019}, it has been adopted in anomaly detection on time series~\cite{Ren2019} for its efficiency.
-Similar as~\cite{Ren2019} , SR is adopted in our processing pipeline.
-However, different from~\cite{Ren2019}, it is only adopted to assign a normality weight to the status in each time stamp.
+Spectral residual (SR) analysis is a traditional signal processing tool.
+It has been shown useful in identifying salient/ irregular patterns in 1D or 2D signals~\cite{cvpr07:hou}.
+In recent work~\cite{Ren2019}, it has been employed in the anomaly detection on time series data~\cite{Ren2019} for its efficiency.
+Similar as~\cite{Ren2019}, SR is employed in our processing pipeline.
+However, different from~\cite{Ren2019}, it is only employed to assign a normality weight to the status of each timestamp.
 This weight will be later used to assist the training of our detection and prediction blocks.

 Firstly, the log amplitude spectrum of a segment $\textbf{x}_t$ is obtained by \textit{Fourier} transform and log transformation.
 In the second step, the spectral residual is obtained by subtracting the log amplitude spectrum from its mean.
-Finally, the spectral residual is inversely transformed into spatial domain and leads to the 1D saliency map $S(\textbf{x}_t)$.
-Given the last point $S(x_t)$ and the local average of the last point $\overline{S(x_t)}$ in the saliency map $S(\textbf{x}_t)$, the normality confidence of a time stamp is estimated as
+Finally, the spectral residual is transformed back to the time domain.
+It is the resulting 1D saliency map $S(\textbf{x}_t)$.
+Given the last point $S(x_t)$ and the local average of the last point $\overline{S(x_t)}$ in the saliency map $S(\textbf{x}_t)$, the normality confidence at timestamp $t$ is estimated as

-In Eqn.~\ref{eqn:nconfidence}, $D(x_t)$ indicates the degree that status at \textit{t} differs from normal and $D_0$ is a constant.
+In Eqn.~\ref{eqn:nconfidence}, $D(x_t)$ indicates the degree that the status at $t$ differs from normal and $D_0$ is a constant.
 As a result, $w_n(x_t)$ basically indicates the confidence that $x_t$ is normal.
 Its value ranges from \textit{0} to \textit{1}. $w_n(x_t)$ of the anomalies is expected to be close to \textit{0}.
-As we show later, this confidence score will be integrated into the VAE-LSTM learning framework to alleviate the interference from the abnormal status.
+As we show later, this confidence score will be integrated into the VAE-LSTM learning framework to alleviate the interference from the anomalies.
 In addition, the confidence scores of statuses in segment $\textbf x_t$ are given as $\textbf{w}_n$.